- About the Bay

 - Strapped sandals or water shoes (water shoes are available for purchase at Outdoor Rec)

 - Do not bring anything that you don't want to be partially or fully submerged (ie. cell phone, wallet, cameras, etc.)

 - What to Expect

 Departure from POM Outdoor Recreation (Bldg.
-228) and launching at the Monterey Bay harbor/wharf.
+228) and launching at the Coastguard Pier at nearby Breakwater Cove & Marina.

 You will be placed in either a single or double person kayak based on ability, experience, and comfort.

 You will be accompanied by an Outdoor Recreation kayak guide experienced in the sport and trained in aquatic rescue and first aid.
 All participants will be required to wear properly-sized PFD (Personal Flotation Devices) equipped with safety rescue whistles.